Banking & ATM Fees in Belize (2026)

 The Belize Dollar is pegged at BZD 2 = USD 1 and both circulate interchangeably — USD is widely accepted for daily transactions.
 Atlantic Bank, Belize Bank, and Heritage Bank are the major retail banks; account opening requires residency status and is slow (4–8 weeks).
 Wise covers Belize for transfers; Revolut works for daily life.
 ATMs are common in Belize City, San Pedro, and Placencia, less so in smaller towns.
 Cards are accepted in tourist establishments; cash is needed almost everywhere else.

-The recommended card stack for Belize
+The card stack for Belize

 Wise